AI-pro017/Generate-PDF/README.md

-# PDF Statement Balance Updater - Maybank Edition
+# Multi‑Bank PDF Statement Balance Updater

-A professional desktop application for automatically updating balance values in Maybank PDF bank statements.
-This tool recalculates running balances, maintains perfect column alignment, and preserves original PDF formatting and metadata.
+A desktop app that recalculates and rewrites statement balances in bank PDFs while preserving layout and metadata.
+The app now supports six banks and implements the new reverse calculation logic.

 ## ✨ Features

-- 🏦 **Maybank Statement Support**: Specifically designed for Maybank PDF statements
+- 🏦 **Multi‑Bank Support**: MBB, PBB, RHB, HLB, OCBC, UOB
+- 🔁 **Reverse Calculation**: You enter the closing balance, the app computes all prior running balances bottom‑to‑top
+  - Deposits decrease the balance
+  - Withdrawals increase the balance
-- 🎯 **Perfect Alignment**: Maintains exact column alignment matching the original PDF
+- 🎯 **Perfect Alignment**: Rewrites numbers right‑aligned in the original columns
-- 📊 **Automatic Calculations**: Recalculates running balances based on beginning balance
-- 🔒 **Preserves Formatting**: Keeps original PDF layout, fonts, and styling
-- 📋 **Metadata Preservation**: Maintains all original PDF metadata (title, author, etc.)
+- 🔒 **Layout Preservation**: Fonts, colors, table rules, and metadata are retained
-- 💻 **User-Friendly GUI**: Simple, intuitive graphical interface
+- 💻 **User‑friendly GUI**
-- 🚀 **No Technical Skills Required**: Just point, click, and process
-- 📱 **Cross-Platform**: Works on Windows, Mac, and Linux
+- 📦 **Single Executable** for easy distribution (no Python required)
+- 📂 **Output Location**: Updated PDF is saved next to the source PDF

-## 🚀 Quick Start (Executable Version)
+## 🚀 Quick Start (Executable)

 ### For End Users (Recommended)